-3.12.4 Cumulative Effects - Alternative B (Proposed Action)
+3.12.5 Cumulative Effects - Alternative B (Proposed Action)

+The analysis area for cumulative effects is the Collawash watershed and the haul roads outside the watershed.
 Several other ongoing thinning projects occur in the Jazz project area some of which share some of the same roads considered for use in this project.
 They include Day, Fan, Hot, Pin and Pink thinnings.
 These other projects include similar requirements to protect the transportation system and other resources and they all provide some level of road maintenance and repair commensurate with the size of the project and the number of roads used.
 The recent road decommissioning Environmental Assessment will result in the decommissioning of 123 miles of roads which would reduce road maintenance needs.
 The proposed action when combined with these other efforts would result in increased effectiveness and overall value of the Forest's transportation system while minimizing impacts to other resources.